m-kovalsky/MiniModelBuilder/README.md

 # Mini Model Builder

 Mini Model Builder is a tool that allows you to customize a 'mini model' based on an existing tabular model.
 This tool runs inside of [Tabular Editor](https://tabulareditor.com/ "Tabular Editor")'s [Advanced Scripting](https://docs.tabulareditor.com/Advanced-Scripting.html "Advanced Scripting") feature.
-This tool is compatible for all destinations of tabular models - SQL Server Analysis Services, Azure Analysis Services, and Power BI Premium.
+This tool is compatible for all destinations of tabular models - [SQL Server Analysis Services](https://docs.microsoft.com/analysis-services/ssas-overview?view=asallproducts-allversions "SQL Server Analysis Services"), [Azure Analysis Services](https://azure.microsoft.com/services/analysis-services/ "Azure Analysis Services"), and [Power BI Premium](https://powerbi.microsoft.com/power-bi-premium/ "Power BI Premium").
 This tool is also viable for both in-memory and direct query models.

 ## Purpose

 Call them what you want - 'micro cubes', 'mini models', 'derivative models' - this tool is designed to simplify the process of creating a 'mini model'.
 It is also designed with the intention of being used by a broader audience than just the tabular developer community.

-## Files

-* MiniModelBuilder.cs: This is the Mini Model Builder program which runs inside of Tabular Editor.
-This is where you customize your mini model to your desired specifications.

-* MiniModelBuilder_Create.cs: This is the script that actually creates the mini model.
-It reads the metadata which was saved while using the Mini Model Builder program.

-## Instructions for running the program
+## Running the Tool

 1.)
-Download the following files to your computer.
+Download the following file to your computer.

       MiniModelBuilder.cs
-      MiniModelBuilder_Create.cs

 2.)
 Download and install [Tabular Editor](https://github.com/otykier/TabularEditor/releases/latest "Tabular Editor") (if you don't have it installed already).